|

 was anxious to begin primary flight training.

-with anyone at any task I so chose.
-Academically I did OK but I am certain that
+anyone at any task I so chose.
+Academically I did OK but I am certain that my

-my flying ability left much to be desired.
+flying ability left much to be desired.
 I had never flown before.
-The blue
+The blue and

-out of the cockpit while we were doing practice landings and told me to take it
+the cockpit while we were doing practice landings and told me to take it up I

-up I was pretty nervous.
-I took off and flew the proper pattern but my solo
+was pretty nervous.
+I took off and flew the proper pattern but my solo landing

-landing was horrible.
-I bounced around a couple of times and almost winged
+was horrible.
+I bounced around a couple of times and almost winged over.
+I got

-news that I had "washed out."
-Also, about 80 percent of my class got
+that I had "washed out."
+Also, about 80 percent of my class got the

-the same news.
-Nearly all of those who advanced to basic flight training had
+same news.
+Nearly all of those who advanced to basic flight training had been

 disclaimer given to those of us who washed out.
 This was probably true in my